nutritrace Svelte Themes

 Wellness scores — how they're computed

-NutriTrace surfaces three derived wellness scores.
+NutriTrace surfaces several derived wellness scores.
 Where the source device exposes its own value via API, that value is used directly.
 Where it doesn't, NutriTrace computes one.
 The computed scores are prefixed Trace in this section to make the distinction explicit.

-Score Fitbit Garmin Withings Health Connect
+Score Fitbit (Google Health) Garmin Withings Health Connect

 Daily Readiness Trace Readiness (computed) Trace Readiness (computed) Trace Readiness (computed) Trace Readiness (computed)